 How Do I Compare Two Columns In Google Sheets?

-There are quite a few functions that can compare columns in Google Sheets.
-The most sensible ways include:
+There are several functions that can compare columns in Google Sheets.
+The most popular methods include:

 - VLOOKUP